Lesson 4 - Use a Series Template for Auto-Created Series

 The DataSource object is now assigned to the chart.

 Specify a Series Data Member and Adjust a Series Template

 Since in this example, the chart will represent the data as different series, series points and their values, all series will be created using a series template that is common to all of them.
 The following steps demonstrate how this can be done.

-By default, the crosshair cursor argument line and crosshair common label are displayed on a chart.
-You can disable (or enable) a crosshair cursor both at the level of a chart via the WebChartControl.CrosshairEnabled property and at the level of a chart series using the SeriesBase.CrosshairEnabled property.
+The crosshair cursor argument line and crosshair common label are displayed on a chart by default.
+You can disable or enable the crosshair cursor at the chart control level via the WebChartControl.CrosshairEnabled property, or at the chart series level with the SeriesBase.CrosshairEnabled property.

 To show the crosshair cursor value line and crosshair cursor axis labels, set the CrosshairOptions.ShowValueLine, CrosshairOptions.ShowArgumentLabels and CrosshairOptions.ShowValueLabels properties to true.